AutoMapper/AutoMapper/docs/Flattening.md

 ```c#
 ForMember(destination => destination.IncludedMember, member => member.MapFrom(source => source))
 ```
 and the other way around.
+If that's not what you want, you can avoid `ReverseMap` (explicitly create the reverse map) or you can override the default settings (using `Ignore` or `IncludeMembers` without parameters respectively).

 For details, check [the tests](https://github.com/AutoMapper/AutoMapper/blob/master/src/UnitTests/IMappingExpression/IncludeMembers.cs).